paramulator/GettingAndCleaningData/README.md

 ----------------|---------------------------------------------------------------------
 README.md       | This document
-Codebook.md     | Detailed description of data source, variables, and transformations run_analysis.R  | Script to read raw data and produce a tidy dataset
+Codebook.md     | Detailed description of data source, variables, and transformations run_analysis.R  | R script to read source data and produce a tidy dataset

+### Contents of this document
+* Data processing flow
+* Script inputs
+* Script outputs
-Script logic
+* Script logic
+* Tidy data and variable naming references

 The instruction list
 Ideally a computer script (in R :-), but I suppose Python is ok too...)
 The input for the script is the raw data